iserf/CSF-CFDNA_SEQ_V1/README.md

 # CSF_CFDNA_SEQ
 SNV/InDel/CNV calling for CSF liquid biopsies.

 This pipeline was created to perform SNV, InDel and CNV calling from targeted sequencing data of cell-free DNA (cfDNA) isolated from cerebrospinal fluid (CSF).
 Libraries need to be prepared using the SureSelect XT HS2 DNA Reagent Kit (Agilent).
-The pipeline analyzes the target region of the neurooncology gene panel from the Institute of Neuropathology at Heidelberg Univeristy.
+The original pipeline analyzes the target region of the neurooncology gene panel from the Institute of Neuropathology at Heidelberg Univeristy.
+Due to legal issues, no Panel bed-File & Picard interval_list ist provided within this repo.

 Further, a workflow to analyzed the presence of MYD88:p.L265P mutation of CSF cfDNA samples from suspected primary central nervous system lymphoma (PCNSL) is included.
 Libraries have to be prepared from a PCR amplicon using the SureSelect XT HS2 DNA Reagent Kit.
 Importantly, no target enrichment has to be performed, since MYD88 is not part of the neurooncology gene panel.